-On August 23, 2022, the Tenth Circuit issued a significant opinion on scienter for shareholders, reversing the district court’s decision and remanding the case for further proceedings.
+On August 23, 2022, the Tenth Circuit issued a significant opinion on scienter for shareholders, reversing the August 2, 2021 dismissal of Plaintiff’s amended complaint by the district court judge originally assigned the case, and remanding the case for further proceedings.
 The Tenth Circuit held:

 - Lead Plaintiffs adequately alleged that Pluralsight’s CFO James Budge falsely or misleadingly stated in January 2019 that “today we have about 250” quota-bearing sales representatives, even though Pluralsight in fact only had “about 200” such representatives at that time, as Budge later admitted.